josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈸_Dispatch_And_Training/🎖️_training_the_old_guard_as_force_protection.md

 - increases system adaptability
 - lowers the risk of sudden fracture

-It strengthens the calcaneus rather than replacing it.
+It strengthens the cancellous trabeculii rather than replacing them.

 ---